ROCm/rocPyDecode/samples/README.md

 ## videodecodeperf.py

 This sample demuxes & decode frames from a video file on multiple parallel threads.
-The number of threads is a user given argument, defaulted to 4 threads
+The number of threads is a user given argument, defaulted to 4 threads. \
 To run this python sample script, you need to provide input video file full path name, other arguments are optional.

 ### Arguments